Guide for Applying to Medical School for Swarthmore Undergraduates and Alumni/ae

-In 2015, the MCAT format and content will change.
-Among other things, it will include a social and behavioral science component, but the specifics are not yet known.
-The Health Sciences Office will keep you posted on these changes and how to best prepare for them, as the details become known.
+In 2015, the MCAT format and content changed.
+Among other things, it now includes a social and behavioral science component.
 It is recommended that students take an introductory course in psychology and one in sociology or anthropology to prepare.

 The MCAT assesses mastery of basic concepts in biology, chemistry (general and organic) and physics; facility with scientific problem solving and critical thinking; and writing skills.

-The MCAT is a 5 hour, computerized exam with optional breaks between each section.
-The exam will be offered on 28 different dates in 2014 at testing centers around the United States and in select sites internationally.
+The MCAT is a 7.5 hour, computerized exam with two optional breaks.
+The exam will be offered on 30 different dates in 2019 at testing centers around the United States and in select sites internationally.

 In addition to your grades at Swarthmore, medical schools are very interested in how well you do on the Medical College Admission Test.
 Validation studies show a correlation between MCAT scores and grades in the first two years of medical school curriculum and on the National Board Exams.
-A score of 31 or above (with at least 9 on each section) is considered a solid score.
+(A score of 510-512 or above with at least 126 on each section is considered a solid score.)
 However, many students have been accepted with somewhat lower scores, due to other strengths in their applications.
 Once you have received your scores, please do not hesitate to contact Gigi to discuss your own circumstances.

 D. Health Care Related Experiences

 Medical schools look carefully at the health care related experiences that their applicants have had in college and beyond.
 Students who have been involved in a clinical setting, either as an employee, volunteer or intern, show medical schools that they are very motivated to learn as much as they can about the practice of medicine, and that they are making a knowledgeable career choice because they have observed medicine first-hand.
 It also is a way of demonstrating compassion and concern for others, which are very important attributes for physicians to have.